awmottaz/tonymottaz.com/content/marching-snare-drum-tuning/index.md

 ### Adjust the tension on the snares

 To find the perfect tension on the snares, set the drum up with the top head up.
 Loosen the snares way too loose so that you don't even get a snare response.
-While hitting the center of the top head (softly), slowly tighten the snares.
+While hitting the center of the top head softly, slowly tighten the snares.
 Listen closely to how the snare response changes.
 In general, you will go through the following phases:

 1. No snare response
 2. "Wet" and "rattly"